Frankie-Spencer/VDNA-project/README.md

 # VDNA-project

 This is a testing prototype for virtual DNA lab project.
-A software tool for visualization and analysis of simulated raw outputs of NFsim by Michael Sneddon http://michaelsneddon.net/nfsim/.
+A software tool for visualization and analysis of simulated raw outputs of NFsim simulater by Michael Sneddon http://michaelsneddon.net/nfsim/.

 Developed by Frankie Spencer,
 Project led by Dr. Eugen Czeizler,